chrisdlangton/sm.js/README.md

 <script src="javascripts/sm.js/sm.min.js" type="text/javascript" charset="utf-8"></script>
 ```

-Finally; in your &lt;body&gt; add the attribute 'onLoad' with the value 'sm().init();' which is a piece of JavaScript to initilise the sm.js Library when the <body> has finished rendering and your script is ready to be used.
+Finally; in your &lt;body&gt; add the attribute 'onLoad' with the value 'sm().init();' which is a piece of JavaScript to initilise the sm.js Library when the &lt;body&gt; has finished rendering and your script is ready to be used.

 ## Basic Usage: